cloudvista/precision-ai/readme.md

 Governance | Operations focused | Analytics focused Data management | Minimal.
 Inadequate access and tools  | Comprehensive.
 Allows distinction of Clinical, Business and Operational data

-[1] All Vista data means lossless, full-fidelity replica of all VA Fileman's 5500 files, 65,000 fields, and all of the cross references, pointers, indexes, and metadata connecting all of these in a well defined VISTA Data Model (VDM)
+[1] "All Vista data" means full-fidelity replication of all VA Fileman's 5500 files, 65,000 fields with full context, including all cross references, pointers, indexes, and metadata connecting all of these in a well defined VISTA Data Model (VDM)
 [2] VA Fileman is not designed for nor does it permit analytics workloads; it is designed as the operational database of VHA, and is optimized for performance and reliability.
 VA Fileman enables 350,000 staff perform over 200 million transactions each day with sub-second latency and 99.999996% uptime (six sigma reliability).